anthipe/CameraAPP/README.md

 An android app that opens the camera by moving the device.

 ## DESCRIPTION
-This is a app that uses the **acceleratEr** of your mobile device in order to open the camera app
+This is a app that uses the **accelerometer** of your mobile device in order to open the camera app

 ## WHAT IS AN ACCELEROMETER USED FOR?
 Accelerometers measure acceleration, which in practical terms means changes in speed or direction.